Best mountain bike helmets 2023 - top-rated head protection for the trail

 £220

-Troy Lee's helmet range has been a staple in the mountain biking world since the A1 blasted into the market back in 2013.
+Troy Lee's helmet range has been a staple in the mountain biking world since the A1 blasted into the market in 2013.
 Hailed as one of the most stylish lids you can buy, the A3 is no different.
 However, it builds massively upon its older sibling with a healthy line-up of super-useable features.
-It gets a co-moulded EPP and EPS foam specially designed to deal with both slow and high-speed impacts.
-There's also a B-Series MIPS rotational impact protection system that creates a 360° fit and a boost in safety.
+It gets a co-moulded EPP and EPS foam specially designed to deal with slow and high-speed impacts.
+There's also a B-Series MIPS rotational impact protection system that creates a 360-degree fit and a boost in safety.
 Then, there are 16 vents with channelling built into the foam's interior, a Fidlock magnetic buckle, and TLD's Sweat Glide System.

 There's an awful lot to like about the Troy Lee Designs A3.
 It retains the brand's reputation as the King of Cool and it's outstandingly comfortable.
 Each feature on the hat is super useful too, justifying the hefty price tag.

-- If you're interested in the many features of the Troy Lee Designs A3 helmet, read our comprehensive test report.
+If you're interested in the many features of the Troy Lee Designs A3 helmet, read our comprehensive test report.

 Specialized Tactic 4 helmet